mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 configuration first, update the {{!JSON}} representation then make an update request.

-Properties that cannot be updated can be present, but they MUST much the expected value.
+Properties that cannot be updated MAY be present, but they MUST match the expected value.

 The following is a non-normative example request to read an Event Stream's